WG726/angular/practice-app/Notes.md

     - example can be calling .verify()
 - flush()
     - use this to tell Angular to run all pending timers, whether they be setTimeouts or awaiting API calls, etc.
+- `<fixture>`.whenStable()
+    - waits for all pending asynchonronous tasks to complete like a change that triggered async code
+    - example use is when testing routing, you have to wait until the the DOM changes before you expect anything
 - .subscribe()
     - method used to listen and react to values usually like a stream of data
     - lets you handle data when it arrives and optionally handle errors and completion